c-bakis/vocabulary-trainer-js/README.md

  - CSS 3
  - Vanilla JavaScript

-### What am I currently working on?

-- option for using "enter" instead of clicking next and check button.

 ### Why a vocabulary trainer?

 With the knowledge that I had previously acquired and the idea of building something useful for our family, especially for my kids, I started this Project.